 This short film, realized with images by René Gerritsen along with the 3D data recorded by Factum Arte, describes the different imaging analyses (as well as scientific investigation of painting materials and technique) carried out on the painting:

-Registering the relief data obtained with the Lucida 3D Scanner with the other layers provided by the owner of the painting, we have created a multilayer browser that allows to navigate the various levels of information with multiple combinations (work in progress)
+Registering the relief data obtained with the Lucida 3D Scanner with the other layers provided by the owner of the painting, we have created a multilayer browser that allows to navigate the various levels of information with multiple combinations (high resolution viewer)

 This ongoing research project in which the Factum Foundation is collaborating, is a good example of the role that new technologies, particularly digital high resolution 3D scanning, can play in the preservation, study and dissemination of paintings and works of art in general.